 SalesVu Overall Rating

-SalesVu (salesvu.com) is a SaaS (Software as a Service) development company that has partnered with Mercury Payment Systems, a merchant account provider, to offer a mobile processing application for iPhone, iPad, iTouch, and Android devices.
+SalesVu (salesvu.com) is a SaaS (Software as a Service) development company that has partnered with Mercury Payment Systems and Century Payments, two merchant account providers, to offer a mobile processing application for iPhone, iPad, iTouch, and Android devices.
 Based in Austin, Texas, the company was started in 2007 and appears to have launched its payment services application in 2011.

 SalesVu Sales & Marketing Tactics | A+